Unity-Technologies/ml-agents/ml-agents/README.md

-# Unity Ml-Agents Interface and Trainers
+# Unity ML-Agents Interface and Trainers

 The `mlagents` package contains two components : The low level API which allows you to interact directly with a Unity Environment and a training component which